Vienna Monument against Fascism

-Historical reminding of the period of Austrian history between 1938 and 1945 within the Third Reich is to be not so familiar site in Vienna, located just 100 meters from famous Vienna State Opera (Statsoper) and next to Albertina art gallery.
-The whole world know it as Monument against Fascism in Vienna (Mahnmal gegen Krieg und Faschismus).
+Historical reminding of the period of Austrian history between 1938 and 1945 within the Third Reich is to be not so familiar site in Vienna, located just 100 meters from famous Vienna State Opera (Staatsoper) and next to Albertina art gallery.
+The whole world knows it as Monument against Fascism in Vienna (Mahnmal gegen Krieg und Faschismus).

 It took almost fifty years for Austrian authorities to initiate a memorial to the civil victims of the Second World War in the very heart of Vienna.
 Creative call for a new monument was announced only in 1988.
 Albertinaplatz square, near Vienna State Opera, was determined as a site for future Monument against Fascism.
 The place was infamous for Philipphof – a former family dwelling, destroyed within the war.
 On March 12, 1945 hundreds of its inhabitants were buried alive under the construction after allied air bombing strike.
 Remaining ruins of the Philipphod residential house were eliminated after the War in 1947 to reveal a part of the future open square.
 Monument against Fascism in Vienna was ceremonially unveiled on November 24, 1988.
 This Vienna War memorial consists of separate thematic composition with own meaning and respect.

 «Tor der Gewalt», which is generally translated as “Gates of Violence” or “Gates of Power” or sometimes – “Gates of War” is the first compositional part of this Vienna war memorial.
 A stone scene of images of war was created of a piece of granite rock, taken from the infamous Mauthausen quarry, next to the Mauthausen concentration camp near Linz in Austria.
 The camp was the biggest among others on the territory of pre-war Austria and had been taking advantage of thousands of prisoners, starting from Anschluss in 1938.